bobek/bobek.cz/source/written-narratives.html.md

 date: 2023-04-04
 ---

-> This a shameless copy from the excellent [Working Backwards (Insights, stories, and secrets from inside Amazon)](https://www.workingbackwards.com).
+> This is a shameless copy from the excellent [Working Backwards (Insights, stories, and secrets from inside Amazon)](https://www.workingbackwards.com).

 # Dear PowerPoint: It’s Not You, It’s Us